Writing

 The CSSSA Writing Program offers personalized and interactive workshops for approximately seventy talented and motivated young writers.
-A faculty of four professional writers and educators guide and instruct students in the techniques of fiction, poetry, non-fiction, and dramatic writing.
+A faculty of professional writers and educators guide and instruct students in the techniques of fiction, poetry, non-fiction, and dramatic writing.

 We’re looking for students who have the courage to be themselves on the page.
 We’re looking for students who love language.
 We’re looking for students who want to tell their own stories: stories from their imagination, from their neighborhood, from their family.